Palmerstown: Palmerstown village

-The townlands of Palmerstown Upper and Palmerstown Lower straddle the old Lucan Road which was the ancient western highway.
+The townlands of Palmerstown Upper and Palmerstown Lower straddle the old Lucan Road, which was the ancient western highway.
 Many of Palmerstown's local amenities are located in a cluster along the road.
 Robin Villas and Hollyville were labourers' cottages built at the beginning of the last century.
 The old national school is now a community centre.
-Stewarts Hospital, (formerly the residence of the Hely-Hutchinson family, the Roman Catholic Church of St. Philomena, the National School, the Palmerstown House Pub and Restaurant and a variety of general enterprises, including a bank and convenience stores are located here.
-Stewartscare is a health care facility at the Stewarts buildings and grounds which overlook the meandering Liffey valley.
+Stewarts Hospital, (formerly the residence of the Hely-Hutchinson family, the Roman Catholic Church of St. Philomena, the National School and a variety of general enterprises, including a bank and convenience stores, are located here.
+Stewartscare is a health care facility at the Stewarts buildings and grounds, which overlook the meandering Liffey valley.
 The Stewarts complex houses the administration of the Irish Health Service Executive.
 Stewarts Sports and Leisure centre is open to the general public.
 It also hosts an annual summer camp.

 Redcow Farm and Glenaulin Park

 This area was the location of the first modern housing development in Palmerstown, constructed between 1955 and 1965.
 Centred on Manor road, this area contains several shops, the local credit union and a doctor's surgery.
 To the east of Redcow Farm, adjacent to the "California Hills" Park, is Glenaulin Park, a public park also home to St. Patricks GAA club.
 The park contains a short stretch of a local stream, the Glenaulin Stream, a Liffey tributary most of which runs in culvert.

-The name 'California Hills' was given by the children of the area to a small wasteland in Ballyfermot to the northeast of Glenaulin Park, which had been a builders' dump during the construction of the main Palmerstown Estate in the mid to late 1960's.
-The wasteland had a series of small hills which were in fact mounds of rubble which had been buried under clay and eventually over grown with wild grass.
+The name 'California Hills' was given by the children of the area to a small wasteland in Ballyfermot to the northeast of Glenaulin Park, which had been a builders' dump during the construction of the main Palmerstown Estate in the mid to late 1960s.
+The wasteland had a series of small hills, which were in fact mounds of rubble which had been buried under clay and eventually over grown with wild grass.
 The children of the area sometimes shortened the name to 'The Caliers' and this name is also still in use today.
-The hills or mounds were flattened some years ago and the area landscaped for communal/public use.
+The hills or mounds were flattened some years ago, and the area was landscaped for communal/public use.

-Palmerston Lower
+Palmerstown Lower

-Mill Lane leads to the original Palmerstown settlement and centre of industry, which once employed over 600 millhands, craftsmen, and labourers.
-This seventeenth-century low-lying waterside industrial village was complete with flax, seed, oil, and flour mills.
+Mill Lane leads to the original Palmerstown settlement and the centre of industry, which once employed over 600 millhands, craftsmen, and labourers.
+This seventeenth-century low-lying waterside industrial village was complete with flax, seed, oil, flour and cloth mills.
 The ruin of a pre-Norman church and the remains of the once prosperous thriving community are situated near the river.
 A small ferry crossed the Liffey here, to where the Wren's Nest pub was situated on the North side.
 A football ground opposite the river Liffey is home to Palmerstown F.C.
 Muhammad Ali visited Stewarts Hospital on 15 July 1972 when the hospital was hosting its annual sporting fete.